Westport, County Mayo: Festivals and events

+Several festivals and events are held in and around Westport each year.
+These include the Westport Music and Arts Festival (which was rebranded as "Westival" in 2018 and moved from September to October), a Croagh Patrick walking festival in March, a sea angling festival in June, and The Saltwater Festival (of "Music, Food, Art & Culture") in May.
+Additional annual events include Mayo Pride in July and the Rolling Sun literary festival in November.

+The Westport Festival of Chamber Music, founded in 2013 by violinist Catherine Leonard, pianist Hugh Tinney and manager Madeleine Flanagan, is held annually in venues including Westport Town Hall Theatre and Holy Trinity Church.

 Media

 Newspaper

 Westport has a regional newspaper based in the town, The Mayo News, founded in 1892 by William and Patrick Dorris.
 Other newspapers available are the Mayo Advertiser, Western People and the Connaught Telegraph.

 Radio

 Local radio is delivered by Westport Radio 98.2 FM.